jsphpndr/covid-api-bahamas/README.md

 # How To Contribute

-Since this is an open-source project, we are relying on the contributions from the community.
-If you would like to contibute, continue reading the instrctions below.
+Since this is an open-source project, we are relying on the community's assistance.
+If you would like to contribute, continue reading the instrctions below.

 ### Technology